 H1b: Age negatively influences the impact of crowd support on team performance

 Another part of team composition is the share of foreign players within the squad.
 The manifestation of the Bosman rule in 1995, guaranteeing a free transfer for players who are out of contract had an immense impact on players relationships with clubs.
 Players more than ever are able to easily switch between clubs, dramatically decreasing the average tenure for football players at their clubs.
 Additionally, in the increasing globalized world, international transfers are increasingly common, leading to an influx of foreign players into squads of football clubs.
 (Adcroft, Teckman & Madichie, 2009) Foreign players who grew up in perhaps a completely different culture might have less sentiment with their employer and have less loyalty compared to a local boy who supports his boyhood club.
-This could imply that they might be less invested invested in the club and will have less incentive to give their all for their team, since they would switch to the other side easily if a better offer would come by.
+This could imply that they might be less invested in the club and will have less incentive to give their all for their team, since they would switch to the other side easily if a better offer would come by.
 (Tilp&Taller, 2020.) cite increased global outlook of football clubs, both for recruiting fans and players, has lead to an increased gap between fans and players.
-Fans and players due to the increased differences in pay and origins live in completely different realities from each-other.
+Fans and players due to the increased differences in pay and origins live in completely different realities from each other.
 Fans do not recognize themselves in the extremely rich and foreign players who play for their local team, and the rich and foreign players would often happily switch clubs if a more attractive option comes by.
 We therefore hypothesize that teams with high shares of foreign players will have less difference in performance between home and away games, both to a lesser innate bond with the club and the decreased support of fans for the clubs they don’t recognize anymore.
 This leads to the following hypothesis.

 H1c: The share of foreigners negatively influences the impact of crowd support on team performance.

-(Fischer & Haucap, 2020).
-They find that crowd occupancy differences where the main drivers of differing levels of home advantage post corona, with teams that are used to lower occupancy rates will be less influenced by the introduction of matches played in empty stadiums.
+Fischer & Haucap (2020) find that crowd occupancy differences where the main drivers of differing levels of home advantage post corona, with teams that are used to lower occupancy rates will be less influenced by the introduction of matches played in empty stadiums.
 If you play for 30.000 fans in a stadium where 100.000 fit, the atmosphere seems to be less intense and the stadium can appear to be almost empty.
 The switch to a completely empty stadium in this case might be less severe than a case where 15.000 very fanatic fans completely fill up a small stadium with stands close to the pitch and a fiery atmosphere.
 A completely empty stadium all of a sudden makes a very big change, even though the absolute decrease in supporters is lower compared to the first situation.
 Therefore we hypothesize the following.

 H1d: Stadium Occupancy will positively reinforce the effect of crowd support on team performance.